duxsco/gpg-config-and-scripts/README.md

 # My GnuPG configuration and some helper scripts

+> ️⚠️ You can find information on my GnuPG public key in my [GitHub profile README](https://github.com/duxsco/)! ⚠️

 > ⚠️ If you want to create a new keypair, you cann follow the section [Create a GnuPG keypair](https://github.com/duxsco/gpg-smartcard#create-a-gnupg-keypair). ⚠️

 ## System requirements